gdg-net/Amethyst-Android-Cracked-Mod/README.md

 ## Contributing

 Contributions are welcome!
 We welcome any type of contribution, not only code.
-For example, you can help improve the [wiki](https://github.com/AngelAuraMC/angelauramc.github.io/), contribute to the [translations](https://crowdin.com/project/pojavlauncher), or submit bug reports and feature requests.
+For example, you can help improve the [wiki](https://github.com/AngelAuraMC/angelauramc.github.io/), contribute to the [translations](https://crowdin.com/project/pojavlauncher), or submit bug reports and feature requests

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.

+You can also help GDG-Net to compile it, I can't because having less then 1 GB of free ram is not good, but I'm trying my best to help the community and not the people who thought copilot was a good idea!
+To support me simply dm me on discord (lucasisagamer) with the url to the apk and i will add it to gh releases and credit you.

 ## Support